A beginner-friendly guide to bulk video creation

-It involves a bit more work, yes…but you’ll still be able to queue up videos quickly and rest while they render.
-You only need to duplicate the comp, quickly change the slider number and that’s it.
+It involves a bit more work, yes.
+But you’ll still be able to queue up videos quickly and rest while they render.
+You only need to duplicate the comp, quickly change the slider number, and that’s it.

-Priced at $49, this After Effects script is one level above the native CSV function inside of AE.
-It’s a really neat script that will allow you to map layers to spreadsheet values, but it also has the missing part of the method above.
-It will not only map layers and spreadsheet values but it will also make all of the compositions and it will add them to the render queue.
+Priced at $49.99, the CompsFromSpreadsheets script is one level above the native CSV function inside of AE.
+It’s a really neat script that will allow you to map layers to spreadsheet values, but it also has something that the above-mentioned method doesn’t:

 Here’s a video from the creator Michael Cardeiro that explains how this script works:

-- having to import live data
+- You have to import live data

-- having to create 100+ videos
+- You want to create 1000+ videos

 Oh, and the best thing?
 Everything renders in the cloud.
 You can literally be away from your machine and create 1000s of video variations.

 Here’s how simple it is to set up a project inside Plainly: